Ahmad Shokr

 Interests: modern Middle East, Egypt, capitalism, empire and decolonization, nationalism, social movements, environmental history

 Professor Shokr holds a Ph.D. in History and Middle Eastern and Islamic Studies from New York University.
-In 2016-2017, he was a Junior Research Fellow at the Crown Center for Middle East Studies at Brandeis University.
 His writings on historical and contemporary issues have appeared in Arab Studies Journal, Critical Historical Studies, Middle East Report, Jadaliyya, and Economic and Political Weekly.
-He is also a contributor to several volumes, including The Journey to Tahrir: Revolution, Protest, and Social Change in Egypt (2012) and Dispatches from the Arab Spring: Understanding the New Middle East (2013), Global Middle East: Into the Twenty-First Century (2021), and A Critical Political Economy of the Middle East and North Africa (2021).
+He is also a contributor to several volumes, including The Journey to Tahrir: Revolution, Protest, and Social Change in Egypt (2012); Dispatches from the Arab Spring: Understanding the New Middle East (2013); The Oxford Research Encylopedia of Asian History (2016—); Global Middle East: Into the Twenty-First Century (2021); and A Critical Political Economy of the Middle East and North Africa (2021).

-At Swarthmore, Professor Shokr teaches about a variety of topics, including modern Middle East history, colonialism and nationalism, the history of capitalism, and environmental history.
+At Swarthmore, Professor Shokr teaches about a variety of topics, including modern Middle East history, colonialism and nationalism, capitalism, environmental history, and social movements.